egabor/BinaryDataLoader/README.md

 The callback is generic, so the parameter can be any type which implements the `BinaryLoadable` protocol. `UIImage` and `NSData` implements it by default.

+## Cache

+The framework caches data to the documents directory if needed.
+The `CachePolicy` can be set at each loading.
+By default it uses the `.newest`.

 #Installation
 ## Carthage